retort-pack/retort_signage/README.md

  - mysql -u USER_NAME -p beer_menu < retort_signage_dump.sql

 ### Edit Credential
- - You have to Edit 'html/credential.php'
+ - You have to Edit 'html/batch/credential.php.sample' and Move anywhere.
  - move to anywhere.
 You can ignore DocumentRoot.
+ - You have to Edit 'html/batch/connect_to_db.php'.
+Be careful, Your Base Directory is 'html'.